Phaseolus vulgaris

 No

 Common bean is not an important host of the pathogen.
-Seed is not known to be a pathway for this pathogen.
+Bean seed is not a known pathway.

 Evans, Thomas A., et al. 2007.
 Lima bean downy mildew: impact, etiology, and management strategies for Delaware and the Mid-Atlantic Region, US.
 Plant disease 91:128-135.